shulmanm/crxML/README.md

 # crxML
-Supervised Machine Learning with Credit Approval Data
+Supervised Machine Learning with Credit Approval Data Python3

+No requirements file.
+You need pandas and sklearn installed.

 This project uses supervised machine learning algorithms to predict if someone should be approved for a credit card.
 The data comes from the UCI Machine Learning Repository (http://archive.ics.uci.edu/ml/datasets/Credit+Approval).
 I converted the .data file into a .csv for simplicity.